openwisp/openwisp-monitoring/README.rst

 Iperf
 ~~~~~

-This check provides network performance measurements such as maximum achievable bandwidth, jitter, datagram loss etc of the device using `iperf3 utility <https://iperf.fr/>`_.
+This check provides network performance measurements such as maximum achievable bandwidth,
+jitter, datagram loss etc of the device using `iperf3 utility <https://iperf.fr/>`_.

-It also supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP with IPv4 and IPv6).

-This check is ``disabled`` by **default**, but you may choose to enable auto creation of this check by setting
+This check is **disabled by default**.
+You can enable auto creation of this check by setting the
 `OPENWISP_MONITORING_AUTO_IPERF <#OPENWISP_MONITORING_AUTO_IPERF>`_ to ``True``.

+It also supports tuning of various parameters.

-You can also change the default values used for iperf checks using
+You can also change the parameters used for iperf checks (e.g. timing, port, buffer, etc) using the
 `OPENWISP_MONITORING_IPERF_CHECK_CONFIG <#OPENWISP_MONITORING_IPERF_CHECK_CONFIG>`_ setting.

 Instructions to configure Iperf Check